Digital Waste Tracking goes live October 2026

 Older rechargeable chemistry found in legacy equipment.
 NiCd batteries carry additional hazardous waste obligations.

-If any of these apply to your business, an audit will tell you exactly where you stand.
+If any of these apply to your business, an review will tell you exactly where you stand.

 You import or manufacture batteries